 MCW Security provides Active Shooter training at the beginning of each academic year.
-MCCN offers students, faculty and staff the opportunity to download the MYFORCE® Application to their phone for additional protection on campus.
-MYFORCE® is a complete personal security system on a phone.
-It provides the ability to instantaneously notify a live response team of a crisis simply by pushing a button.
 In addition, the Director of Student Life organizes periodic programs on campus that deal with student safety; MCW Security provides similar updates for employees.
 Program schedules are communicated to students via CARMELink announcements, student email messages, the monthly student newsletter, and bulletin boards located in common areas on the campus.
 Communications to employees are made via the College-wide email system or the Mount Carmel Health System Intranet.